CodeJudge-9000/Streak_Data_Analysis/README.md

 An example of such a template is included.

 Aditionally, when using templateMatch, a good threshold for matching lies in or around the 0.7-0.8 range.
-This of course depends upon the quality of your template.
+This of course depends upon the quality of your template, and I've personally had to use 0.65 before, to get a good amount of data.

 ############# CALCULATING THE MEAN AND STANDARD DEVIATION #############
 To calculate the mean, use stat.mean() and to calculate the std dev use stat.pstdev() in the first output from the streakLength function.
 In other words streakLength()[0].